ThomasMertes/seed7/src/read_me.txt

   LINKER_OPT_STATIC_LINKING: Contains the linker option to force
                              static linking (e.g.: "-static").

-  CC_OPT_LINK_TIME_OPTIMIZATION: Contains the compiler option for
-                                 link time optimization (e.g.:
-                                 "-flto").

-  LINKER_FLAGS: Contains options for the stand-alone linker to link
-                a compiled Seed7 program.

   SYSTEM_LIBS: Options to link system libraries to a compiled
                program.
 This is intended for options to link libraries required by the Seed7 runtime library.
                E.g. libraries for math or socket.

-  SYSTEM_DRAW_LIBS: Options to link system graphic libraries to a
+  SYSTEM_BIGINT_LIBS Options to link system bigint libraries to a
                      compiled program.
-This is intended for options to link libraries required by the Seed7 graphic runtime library (e.g.: "-lX11").
+This is intended for options to link libraries required by the Seed7 bigint.s7i runtime library (e.g.: "-lgmp").

   SYSTEM_CONSOLE_LIBS: Options to link system console libraries to
                        a compiled program.
 This is intended for